Domain Generalization and Adaptation in Intensive Care with Anchor Regression: Discussion

 We address the challenge of domain generalization in multi-center ICU predictive models using principles of causal invariance.
 We introduce anchor boosting, a novel nonlinear extension of anchor regression.
 As a rare finding of success in ICU data domain generalization, both linear and nonlinear anchor methods frequently improve out-of-distribution performance, particularly for the most out-of-distribution target domains.

 We also propose a framework that quantifies the value of external out-of-distribution data.
 The framework quantifies the value of external data by determining the number of target-domain samples required to match an OOD model's performance.
 It uses this to identify three distinct regimes of data utility: domain generalization, domain adaptation, and target-only training.
 This taxonomy provides a data-driven methodology for practitioners to decide how to integrate external data.
-Our results show that while external data is valuable when target data is scarce, its value diminishes and it eventually becomes obsolete the more in-distribution data becomes available.
+Our results show that while external data is valuable when target data is scarce, its value diminishes and it eventually becomes obsolete as more in-distribution data becomes available.

 Some challenges remain.
-The selection of the anchor regularization parameter $\gamma$ is non-trivial and interacts with conventional regularization.
-Also, the choice of the anchor variable remains subjective and a more data-driven methodology is missing.
+The empirical results are not uniformly positive across all settings.
+Furthermore, the selection of the anchor regularization parameter $\gamma$ is non-trivial and interacts with conventional regularization.
+Finally, the choice of the anchor variable remains subjective and a more data-driven methodology is missing.

+However, given the inherent difficulty of domain generalization in the multi-center ICU setting, the proposed framework offers a path forward.
+Using a distributionally robust prediction from external multi-source data as a prior, towards which we shrink an algorithm based on relatively few target data, proves to be a coherent and promising approach.

 Finally, our proposed framework for evaluating external training data utility is highly general and we would welcome its application to other (multi-source) domain adaptation learning problems.